Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and the rest of the Golden State Warriors hit the court versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 9:00 PM ET.
+Stephen Curry and his Golden State Warriors teammates take the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-With prop bets available for Curry, let's break down some stats and trends to assist you in making good picks.
+In this piece we'll break down Curry's stats and trends, helping you make good selections on prop bets.

 Stephen Curry Prop Bets vs. the Lakers